 About

-Video from the Fort Wayne Regional Maker Faire 2011
+Fort Wayne Regional Maker Faire 2011 – Video produced by Stephen Parker.

 The New York Times